rnabioco/squirrelbox/README.md

 7) View display on the genome.

 Note that clicking on a row in any table or any interactive element in the plots readies the gene query process.

+# Configuring squirrelBox

+squirrelBox is developed and tested on only a handful of machine/OS combinations with common resolution settings.
+Please check the sidebar "Options" and "Order" options to tailor the presentation.
+Alternatively, settings can be edited in the `config.R` file.

+Libraries are up-to-date as of July 18 2020, however, in case of potential function-breaking updates, please check latest confirmed [sessionInfo](https://github.com/rnabioco/squirrelbox/issues/81).